RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 6. Scroll all the way down, to right above the Danger Zone.
 7. Here you can setup the repository to serve as the source for your GitHub Pages.
 In order to do so, choose a theme.
 8. Choosing a theme will apply one of several themes available.
 This adds a _config.yml file to the repository.
-9. After the theme has been applied, simply delete _config.yml from the repository to delete the theme and you'll have your own GitHub Pages site of Puggy Pair Up!
+9. After the theme has been applied, simply delete _config.yml from the repository to delete the theme and you'll have your own GitHub Pages site of Puggy Patterns!

 Click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) for more information about Github Pages.